 Despite the fact that physicians, nurses and other healthcare-providers do their best to inform you as clearly as possible, you may not fully understand or remember all the information provided.
 If this happens, you can always ask for clarification or further information.

-There is an exception to the care provider’s obligation to inform the patient.
-This is also known as ‘therapeutic exception’.
-This means that the care provider may withhold information from the patient if he or she considers that its disclosure could be seriously detrimental to the patient.
-This only occurs in very exceptional cases.
-Sometimes it may be more beneficial to provide information a little bit at a time.
+There is one situation in which a healthcare-provider is not obliged to inform the patient.
+They may withhold certain information if they believe that disclosing it could be seriously detrimental to the patient.
+This occurs only in very exceptional situations.
+It may sometimes be better to provide a bit of information at a time.

-It is important that you as a patient provide all the information necessary for your treatment to be successful.
-You are expected to provide the care provider with as much information as possible.
+You must provide all the information that is needed in order for your treatment to be successful.
+You are expected to provide your healthcare-provider with as much information as possible.

-In principle, an examination or treatment will not commence until you have given your consent.
-You always have the right to refuse examination or treatment.
-Consent is explicitly sought for intrusive treatment.
-In all other cases, care providers will assume that they have your implied consent.
-This may be apparent from your cooperative behavior, for example.
-Once you have given your consent, you can always withdraw it.
-If you are unable to give your consent, someone else will need to do this for you.
+In principle, an examination or treatment starts only after you have given your consent.
+You are always entitled to refuse an examination or a treatment.
+Your consent is explicitly requested if the treatment is going to be intrusive.
+In all other cases, your healthcare-provider will assume that he or she has your implied consent.
+This may be evident from the fact that you are cooperating with your treatment, for example.
+You may always withdraw your consent once you have given it.
+If you are unable to give your consent, someone else will need to do it for you.